 Reading: Chapter 7 (pages 132-151) in Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.

-Exercise: Write a 60-second script (you choose the language) and record it with the Voice Memos app on your smartphone.
+Exercise: Write a 60-second script (you choose the language) and record it with the Voice Memos or Voice Recorder app on your smartphone.
 Limitation: You can only use words of one syllable apart from Proper nouns (the names of people and places).
-Be prepared to play your recoding to the class at the next lesson.

 Lesson 9: Performance Once you have written your script you need to turn it into a narration.
 This is a form of performance.
 You must learn to get relaxed quickly.
 To do that you need to know how your brain works under stress.